ASawy/Morsy-Weather/README.md

 ## Unit Test
 I did unit test for **TemperaturePresenter** as *an example*.
 To achieve this, I created mock implementations for **WeatherService** and **LocationService** to simulate both successful and failed responses.

+*If you have any questions, please do not hesitate to contact me.*